pygrum/karmine/README.md

 ## Karma

-Karma is a bot with backdoor functionality, capable of executing shell commands, stealing chrome passwords, and injecting remote binaries into legitimate system processes.
+Karma is a bot with backdoor functionality, capable of executing shell commands, and injecting remote binaries into legitimate system processes.
 It communicates over a secure mTLS connection, and supports threaded processing and execution of commands.